Ikehub/Instagram/README.md

 **Instagram** is a photo sharing app similar to Instagram but using Parse as its backend.

-Time spent: **X** hours spent in total
+Time spent: **4** hours spent in total

+# Instagram Part 2

 ## User Stories

 The following **required** functionality is completed:

-- [ ] User can view the last 20 posts submitted to "Instagram".
+- [x] User can view the last 20 posts submitted to "Instagram".
-- [ ] The user should switch between different tabs - viewing all posts (feed view), compose (capture photos form camera) and profile tabs (posts made) using fragments and a Bottom Navigation View.
+- [x] The user should switch between different tabs - viewing all posts (feed view), compose (capture photos form camera) and profile tabs (posts made) using fragments and a Bottom Navigation View.
 (2 points)
-- [ ] User can pull to refresh the last 20 posts submitted to "Instagram".
+- [x] User can pull to refresh the last 20 posts submitted to "Instagram".

 The following **optional** features are implemented: